rbccps-iisc/cp313/assignment_1/readme.md

-# Use the given ROSBag file for a turtlebot executing a loop to obtain its 2D odometry
+# Lab Assignment 1: Use the given ROSBag file for a turtlebot executing a loop to obtain its 2D odometry
+# Due Aug 27, 2019

 Note: Please use python2 for this exercise.
 You will additionally
 Link: https://github.com/rbccps-iisc/cp313/tree/master/assignment_1